Azure-Samples/open-liberty-on-aro/guides/howto-integrate-azure-managed-databases.md

    ```

    > [!NOTE]
-   > - Replace **${Your_DockerHub_Account}** with your Docker Hub account name.
+   > Replace **${Your_DockerHub_Account}** with your Docker Hub account name.

-### Run the application with Docker
+### Run the application with Docker (PostgreSQL)

 Before deploying the containerized application to a remote cluster, run with your local Docker to verify whether it works.

 1. Run `docker run -it --rm -p 9080:9080 -e DB_SERVER_NAME=<Server name>.postgres.database.azure.com -e DB_PORT_NUMBER=<Port number> -e DB_NAME=postgres -e DB_USER=<Admin username>@<Server name> -e DB_PASSWORD=<Password> javaee-cafe-connect-db-postgres` in your console.
    > [!NOTE]
-   > - **Server name**, **Port number**, **Admin username** and **Password** are properties you wrote down in previous step "[Create an Azure Database for PostgreSQL server](#create-an-azure-database-for-postgresql-server)".
+   > * **Server name**, **Port number**, **Admin username** and **Password** are properties you wrote down in previous step "[Create an Azure Database for PostgreSQL server](#create-an-azure-database-for-postgresql-server)".
-   > - [Create a firewall rule](https://docs.microsoft.com/azure/postgresql/howto-manage-firewall-using-portal) for IP address of your client if you encountered the similar error below.
+   > * [Create a firewall rule](https://docs.microsoft.com/azure/postgresql/howto-manage-firewall-using-portal) for IP address of your client if you encountered the similar error below.
 Then re-run the application.
-   >   - [ERROR   ] CWWJP9992E: Exception [EclipseLink-4002] (Eclipse Persistence Services - 2.7.7.v20200504-69f2c2b80d): org.eclipse.persistence.exceptions.DatabaseException.
+   >   * [ERROR   ] CWWJP9992E: Exception [EclipseLink-4002] (Eclipse Persistence Services - 2.7.7.v20200504-69f2c2b80d): org.eclipse.persistence.exceptions.DatabaseException.
 Internal Exception: java.sql.SQLException: FATAL: no pg_hba.conf entry for host "xxx.xxx.xxx.xxx", user "xxxxxx", database "xxxxxx", SSL on DSRA0010E: SQL State = 28000, Error Code = 0
 2. Wait for Open Liberty to start and the application to deploy successfully.
 3. Open [http://localhost:9080/](http://localhost:9080/) in your browser to visit the application home page.
 4. Press **Control-C** to stop the application and Open Liberty server.

-### Deploy the application to ARO 4 cluster
+### Deploy the application to ARO 4 cluster (PostgreSQL)

 In this step, the application, which refers to the newly generated image, will be deployed to the ARO 4 cluster and connects to the Azure Database for PostgreSQL for data persistence.

-#### Create secret for database connection credentials
+#### Create secret for database connection credentials (PostgreSQL)

 First, create a **Secret** to store database connection credentials.
 The YAML file, which is located at `<path-to-repo>/3-integration/connect-db/db-secret.yaml`, is same as the one for **Azure SQL Database**.